 If the management fee is for a period other than a full calendar year, the fee shall be prorated on the basis that the number of days remaining in that year bears to the total number of days in the year.

-If non-executive or clerical personnel of the Managing Agent provide services to the Unit (such as cleaning, repair or the like), the managing Agent shall be entitled to charge for such services at its standard rates for the personnel who provided services to the Unit, provided that such rates shall not exceed the rate then available for similar services for independent parties in the Flathead Valley area. (delete extra paragraph)
+If non-executive or clerical personnel of the Managing Agent provide services to the Unit (such as cleaning, repair or the like), the managing Agent shall be entitled to charge for such services at its standard rates for the personnel who provided services to the Unit, provided that such rates shall not exceed the rate then available for similar services for independent parties in the Flathead Valley area.

 (J) Resignation: The Managing Agent may resign at any time on not less than sixty days prior written notice to all of the Owners if: